nod-ai/SHARK-ModelDev/README.md

 ### CI / Tracking

-A number of model support tasks are tracked in this repo's issues, and its CI is designed to be the origin point for any MLIR/VMFB artifacts used further downstream in test/benchmark/regression suites.
+A number of model support tasks are tracked in this repo's issues, and its CI is designed to be the origin point for relevant MLIR/VMFB artifacts used further downstream in test/benchmark/regression suites.